 Does flour brand matter?

 Yes, actually!
 Each flour manufacturer mills their flours differently.
-A whole grain gluten-free flour in one brand may be much more finely ground in another and this will impact how your finished baked good turns out.
+A whole-grain gluten-free flour in one brand may be much more finely ground in another and this will impact how your finished baked good turns out.
 This means that 1 cup of one brand may way significantly different than 1 cup of another.
-For that reason, I recommend getting a kitchen scale and baking by weight to avoid any issues you may have in flour brand differences (also it’s so much quicker than measuring by cups!).
+For that reason, I recommend getting a kitchen scale and baking by weight to avoid any issues you may have in flour brand differences (also it's so much quicker than measuring by cups!).

 I've tested this pumpkin cake with all Bob's Red Mill flours, of which I have an entire shelf in my cabinet lined up alphabetically.

-More pumpkin gluten-free Thanksgiving desserts to make this fall!
+Gluten-free pumpkin desserts to make this fall!

 I prepared my neighbors that they should expect nightly dessert from now the end of the year.
-While you’re making your Thanksgiving plans, here are a few of my favorite pumpkin gluten-free Thanksgiving desserts for inspiration.
-Of course, be sure to check out the #VirtualPumpkinParty for more recipe ideas!

 - Hazelnut pumpkin chocolate chip cookies